We love this easy spaghetti squash with chicken, parmesan, and fresh lemon. Healthy, delicious, and one of our favorite spaghetti squash recipes!

 This recipe is easy and absolutely delicious.
 It keeps well, too.
 Leftovers make a perfect lunch the next day.

-Thanks to it’s hard shell, spaghetti squash can be tricky when it comes to cutting it.
-You will need a heavy chef’s knife, a towel to keep it steady as you cut (as well as protect your hand), and some muscle power.
+Thanks to the hard shell, spaghetti squash can be tricky when it comes to cutting it, but don’t worry, with our tips you’ll be an expert in no time.
+You will need a heavy chef’s knife, a towel to keep it steady as you cut (as well as to protect your hand), and some muscle power.

 The Chicken, Cheese, and Lemon